 February is National Black History Month, where we recognize the legacy and impact of African, Caribbean and Black Canadians and their communities in our City.
+2026 marks the 100 year anniversary of Black History Month celebrations.
+The theme for this year is “Hidden Histories and Bold Futures.”

-Black History Month (BHM) Initiative Fund
+Black History Month Initiative Fund

 Black History Month calls our attention to the important contributions of Black communities in building a vibrant and diverse city, while also recognizing the ongoing work needed to combat racism, discrimination and inequities which cause harm to local Black communities.